About Oslo City Bike

 About 50,000 people in Oslo use city bikes, and in 2016 over 2.1 million bike trips were made in Oslo.
 We have a dedicated live usage page where you can see how the bikes are being used right now.

-The city bike system in Oslo is a collaboration between the Municipality of Oslo and Clear Channel Norway AS, where the municipality makes public advertising space available and gets a city bike service in return.
-Urban Infrastructure Partner AS owns and operates the city bikes in Oslo.
+The city bike scheme in Oslo is a collaboration between the city of Oslo and Clear Channel Norway AS.
+The municipality makes public advertising space available and gets a city bike space in return.
+The scheme is financed by subscriptions, advertisements on the racks, and sponsorship.

 Who’s behind Oslo City Bike?